ccktaiwan/ai-governed-software-engineering/governance/governance-formalization/enforcement-and-escalation-rules-v0.2.md

 This document is aligned with Governance Formalization v0.2.

-Any change to enforcement or escalation rules requires Governance Body approval and explicit version increment.
+Any modification to enforcement or escalation rules requires Governance Body approval and explicit version increment.

 File Location